 Things I don’t recommend, getting married in February if you like holidays in the sun.
 In Europe

 First impressions can be false impressions but after 24 hours here they are.

 It’s flat, my family in Lincolnshire will feel very familiar with the landscape.
 Secondly, lots of bikes and cycling is a popular form of commuting rather than a leisure activity.
 You have to watch our for them as a pedestrian, they come from all directions and many have no lights and rely on lampposts.
 They also share same space as motorbikes which seems at first sight a little dangerous.

 Today we visit Rijksmusuem and van Gogh Musuem.
-Van Gogh’s life was short, he died 37 years after he was born and his reputation grew after his death, thanks to his sister in law and nephew, and the Museum is a symbol of their efforts.
+Also visiting were school groups, see picture.
+Van Gogh’s life was short, he died 37 years after he was born and his reputation grew after his death, thanks to his sister in law and nephew, and the Musuem is a symbol of their efforts.
 It’s said he knocked out 75 paintings in 70 days towards the end of his life, which he spent in a mental health institution.
 He never had a formal diagnosis and 100 years later might have had a very different life.

 The Dutch are not a nation I’ve had much experience of, they like to have fun but they seem to take having fun a little too seriously.

-2 February; On this date in 1991 Penny and I got married in Haringey Civic Centre and 25 years later the sun finally came out for the first time since our arrival.
+February 2nd, 1991 is the date Penny Yusuf and I got married in Haringey Civic Centre and 25 years later the sun finally came out for the first time since our arrival.